Skip to main content

 The Washington Utilities and Transportation Commission approved the new rates and credits associated with PSE’s compliance with the state’s cap-and-invest program for natural gas customers in 2023.

-On May 2, 2025, PSE filed a request with the Commission to cover the cost of allowances PSE expects to purchase for 2023-2025 to comply with the Climate Commitment Act and cover emissions from electric generation under the law.
+Beginning, August 1, 2025, electric customers will see higher rates to cover the cost of allowances PSE needs to purchase to comply with the Climate Commitment Act and cover emissions from electric generation under the law.

 Learn more about the cap-and-invest program